Tilt Rotor Planes¶

 Setting Up A Tilt-Rotor¶

-The first thing you need to do is enable QuadPlane support by setting Q_ENABLE to 1, and then choose the right quadplane frame class and frame type.
+The first thing you need to do is enable QuadPlane support by setting Q_ENABLE to 1 and Tilt Rotor support by setting Q_TILT_ENABLE = “1”, and then choose the right quadplane frame class and frame type.

 The quadplane frame class is in Q_FRAME_CLASS.
 The frame class is chosen based on your vehicles rotor configuration while hovering.
 Currently supported tilt-rotor frame classes are:

 Once you have chosen your frame class you will need to get the Q_FRAME_TYPE right.
 The Q_FRAME_TYPE is the sub-type of frame.
-For example, for a quadcopter, a frame type of 1 is for a “X” frame and a frame type of 3 is for a “H” frame.
+For example, for a Quadcopter, a frame type of 1 is for a “X” frame and a frame type of 3 is for a “H” frame.
+For Tri and Y6, this parameter is ignored.

 Please see the ArduCopter setup guide for multi-copters for more information on choosing your frame type.